ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 # Security Considerations {#sec-considerations}

+This section contains security considerations for the PrivateToken authentication scheme described in this document.

+## Randomness Requirements

+Unless otherwise stated, all random values in the challenge and token MUST be generated using a cryptographically secure source of randomness ({{?RFC4086}}).

+## Replay Attacks

 The security properties of token challenges vary depending on whether the challenge contains a redemption context or not, as well as whether the challenge is per-origin or not.
 For example, cross-origin tokens with empty